SamuelUdeh/docker-apache-server/README.md

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started) installed on your machine.
-- Basic knowledge of command line and Docker.
+- Basic knowledge of the command line and Docker.

 ## Getting Started